-->

 As I have mentioned in my books, before the names like Abominable Snowmen (1921), Sasquatch (1920s), and Bigfoot (1958) came into common usage, the phrases most often employed in the 19th century and early 20th century for unknown hairy hominoids were ones like “Wild People,” “Wild Men,” “Wild Women,” and “Wild Children.”
 To call these British Columbian cryptid hominoids “Mowglis” merely seems another way to link these early creatures to “Wild People.”

-Thanks to Jerry Clark of The Unidentified & Creatures of the Outer Edge: The Early Works of Jerome Clark and Loren Coleman for passing this new item along.
+Thanks to Jerry Clark of The Unidentified & Creatures of the Outer Edge: The Early Works of Jerome Clark and Loren Coleman for passing these items along.
+Second article courtesy of W. Ritchie Benedict.